 Frisky

 It was a cool, early fall evening.
 The animals in the forest were preparing for a long, hard winter.
 That is, all except for one particular animal, Frisky, the black bear.
-Now, Frisky did not make any preparation for the coming cold, winter weather.
+Now, Frisky did not make any preparations for the coming cold, winter weather.
 While all the other animals were gathering up food, Frisky romped around the forest, playing.

 “Oh, I love to play,” said Frisky, one early fall day as he passed by Mrs. Squirrel’s home.
+“Would you like to come and play with me?”

 “Frisky,” said Mrs. Squirrel, as she was running around gathering nuts.
 “You should be getting ready for the winter.
-I hear it’s going to come early this year and it is going to be along, cold one.”
+I hear it’s going to come early this year and it is going to be a long, cold one.”

 “Nonsense!”
 Frisky said, as he bumbled along through the trees.
 Next, he stumbled upon Mr. Chipmunk.